panchoop/dynamic_spike_super_resolution/README.md

 The scripts to generate the figures with the results are plots_1d_results.py and plots_2d_results.py respectively. (as for now, due to a recent rework, the script for the 1d results is incomplete).

 All generated data is stored in "/data", inside them organized by type of simulation and date of it.

+There has been some hacking on the Sparse solver module, the log on this changes is in SparseModHackingLog.txt